These Women Prove That Hard Work Pays Off in a Male-Dominated Field

 Three different women talk about their struggles and triumphs and how hard work pays off in the end.

-The struggles that come with being a woman in any workplace are present everywhere, but being in a male-dominated industry adds a unique challenge.
+The struggles that come with being a are present everywhere, but being in a male-dominated industry adds a unique challenge.
 It can be difficult to find a safe space where you can, as they say, plant yourself and bloom.
 These women, however, make us believe that hard work pays off and that women can dominate in any field.

 In this article, they share their experiences working in male-dominated industries, along with their triumphs, struggles, and how hard work pays off no matter what.